Arslan Naseer

-Arslan Naseer (born 31 July 1985) is a Pakistani actor, writer, and content creator.
+Arslan Naseer is a Pakistani actor, writer, and content creator.
 He is known for his scriptwriting contributions to the animated series Burka Avenger and for his acting roles in Pakistani television.

 Naseer made his acting debut on Hum TV's Ramadan romantic comedy Chupke Chupke in 2021.

 Career

-In 2014, Arslan Naseer began his scriptwriting career with Burka Avenger, a Pakistani animated series created by musician Haroon.
-His role as one of the show's scriptwriters marked his entry into the entertainment industry.
-In 2021, he transitioned into acting, debuting on Hum TV's Ramadan drama Chupke Chupke, where he portrayed the character "Hadi," an unemployed bachelor.
+In 2014, Arslan Naseer became a scriptwriter for Burka Avenger, a Pakistani animated series created by musician Haroon.
+In 2021, he made his acting debut on Hum TV's Ramadan drama Chupke Chupke, where he portrayed the character "Hadi," an unemployed bachelor.

 Naseer appeared in the telefilm Hona Tha Pyar alongside Sanam Jung and took on another role in Paristan, a Ramadan series on Hum TV, again co-starring with Aymen Saleem.

 Naseer has also completed work on Siyaah, produced by IRK Films and aired on Green Entertainment.